Does Cognitive Behavioural Therapy (CBT) for hot flushes and other menopause symptoms really work?

 CBT for hot flushes example: ‘Everyone’s looking at me…’

 For example, in the situation described above the woman might consider the likelihood that everyone is staring at her and thinking that she looks stupid, or is ‘past it’.
-An alternative calmer and more neutral alternative could be to think ‘here comes another one – let’s see how I can deal with this one’.
+An alternative calmer and more neutral alternative could be to think ‘here comes another one – let’s see how I can deal with it’.

 During CBT sessions therapists and clients work together, and clients take an active role in their therapy and work towards their own goals that fit with their values and lifestyles.
 This is done within structured sessions, which include topics that are jointly agreed upon.
 Clients are encouraged to complete homework tasks, i.e. they try out practical strategies and discuss how they work with their therapists when they next meet.